Mitsuwa Marketplace: 1979-1997: Yaohan USA

+History

 1997-2012: Wanoba Group Inc. acquisition and rebrand

 In September 1997, Yaohan declared bankruptcy, citing the 1997 Asian financial crisis, stagnation of the Japanese retail market, and company debt of ¥171 billion, or $1.42 billion.
 In March 1998, Yaohan USA executives branched off to form a new company called Wanoba Group, Inc. and acquired the American locations.
 They used the assets to form a new subsidiary called Mitsuwa Corporation and rebranded the supermarkets as Mitsuwa Marketplace.

 Throughout the 2000s, Mitsuwa continued operations.
 On January 25, 2009, the Los Angeles location in the Little Tokyo neighborhood closed due to Korean investors purchasing the property for $35 million.
 On December 17, 2011, Mitsuwa opened a new location in Irvine, California, their second supermarket in Orange County.

 2012-present: Kamei acquisition, U.S. expansion, and renovation

-On December 21, 2012, Kamei Corporation, a Japanese trading company, acquired Wanoba Group Inc. for $27.8 million with plans of retaining their management team and keeping business intact.
+On December 21, 2012, the Kamei Corporation, a Japanese trading company, acquired Wanoba Group Inc. for $27.8 million with plans of retaining their management team and keeping business intact.